Stormbase/django-otp-webauthn/docs/faq.rst

 You can still register and use these security keys when passwordless login is disabled.
 When used as a second-factor authentication method, the user is already partially authenticated, making it easier to return credential IDs securely.

-If you are curious, you can restrict registration by setting the ``residentKey`` :term:`authenticator` selection criteria to required.
-See the specification for details: `authenticatorSelection.residentKey in the Web Authentication specification <https://www.w3.org/TR/webauthn-2/#dom-authenticatorselectioncriteria-residentkey>`_.
+If you want more details, this restriction is done by setting the residentKey authenticator selection criteria to required.
+For more information, see `authenticatorSelection.residentKey in the Web Authentication specification <https://www.w3.org/TR/webauthn-2/#dom-authenticatorselectioncriteria-residentkey>`_.